 Notes on the Geography of Senegal: Dakar

 All these numbers seem picayune, of course, alongside Dakar's two or three million people today.
 For anyone interested in the colonial city, however, the small early numbers mean that you can see it pretty much on foot, skipping 90 percent of the city as it stands today.
-The French part of the colonial city is even smaller, because only about five percent of its population was French: in 1940, in other words, there were 5,000 French next to 95,000 Africans.
+The French part of the colonial city is even smaller, because only about five percent of its population was French: in 1940, in other words, Dakar had 5,000 French and 95,000 African residents.

 Here's a hazy Cap Manuel, the tip of the hook of the Cape Verde Peninsula.
 You might like to sit at the point (it's one of those geographical fetishes like the confluence of the Mississippi and the Ohio), but you can't: this has been a military zone for as long as anyone can remember.
 You can't even get within 200 meters of it.

 So we've backed up toward Dakar Harbor, protected by this breakwater from about 1940.
 It forms the Point of Dakar.
 That would be Gorée Island at the left.
 Can we get down to the breakwater?
 Not unless you want to jump the fence.

 We'll get around it the easy way.
 The harbor has several protective works.
 This is the South Jetty, farther inside the bay than the breakwater.
 The harbor here grew steadily until, by 1940, it was the third port of the French Empire, after Le Havre and Marseilles.

 Who's here today?
 First off, an Aframax tanker whose registered owner, Razorblade, must have a sense of humor.